Green Burial Rules and Regulations

-Many people who are contemplating a green, or natural, burial wonder about green burial rules and regulations.
+Many people who are contemplating a green, or natural, burial wonder about natural burial laws.
 Green burial is a set of body preparation, funeral, and burial practices that allow a body to decompose naturally in a site specifically set aside for this type of grave.
 Body preparation is free of toxic chemicals, caskets are biodegradable, and no cement vault stands between the deceased and the natural environment.
 Green burial is legal, but there are rules and regulations for dealing with human remains that do have to be followed.

-This is wrong.
-More people are choosing to care for their deceased loved ones at home, and in most U.S. states, this is a perfectly legal option.
-However, the FCA notes that seven states currently require a funeral director to oversee.
-These states are:
+For the most part, it is a myth that you need to use a funeral director.
+Since more people are choosing to care for their deceased loved ones at home, in most U.S. states it is not required to use a funeral director.
+However, the FCA notes that a funeral director is required to oversee the burial in nine states which include:

 • Connecticut